Ramshreyas/Ethereum-Articles/2/RISC-V_Business.md

 **Host and Guest**

-As you can see, we have a 'host' and 'guest' folders, which both contain a main.rs file each.
+As you can see, we have 'host' and 'guest' folders, which both contain a main.rs file each.
 The guest code is the code that we want to provably execute, and it currently looks like this:

 ```rust
 use risc0_zkvm::guest::env;